frankie-lira/Gait-Monitoring-Website/README.md

 ## Instruction for how to use

-1. make sure Arduino board is running the Arduino.ino file
-2. plug in Arduino board into Raspberry Pi
+1. plug in Arduino board into Raspberry Pi
-3. run the server.py script on the Raspberry Pi (might need to install websockets)
+2. run the server.py script on the Raspberry Pi
-4. open index.html locally or host a HTTP server
+3. open index.html locally or host a HTTP server